Introduction to a Dairy-Free Diet

 How to follow a dairy-free diet

 A dairy-free diet excludes any foods made with dairy products (such as milk, yogurt, cheese, butter, buttermilk, sour cream, ice cream and some baked goods).
 Dairy can also show up unexpectedly in salad dressings, dips, protein powders, chips, and even in some chewing gums (look out for Recaldent—a dairy-derived compound used to help remineralize tooth surfaces)!
 If you have a dairy allergy, it is crucial to always check ingredient lists for dairy-containing ingredients.
-The Fig browser extension and aisle can help you identify dairy-free foods!
+Fig’s free phone app and browser extension can help you identify dairy-free foods!

 Helpful tips when starting a dairy-free diet